ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-materialdesign/README.md

             <td>The data for the IconList can be entered via the editor or a JSON string can be used</td>
         </tr>
         <tr>
-            <td>JSON string</td>
+            <td>JSON-String: object id</td>
-            <td>JSON string can be entered directly in the editor or use binding.
+            <td>Object Id of datapoint with JSON string.
 The JSON string must have the following format:
             <pre><code>
 [
 	{